frankjmontero/Study-notes/JS-Highlights-Notes.md

 ```

 ### **Creating global object property**
-At the top level, let, unlike var, does not create a property on the global object:
+At the top level, let, unlike var, does not create a property on the global object(window object of HTML):

 ```js
 var foo = "Foo";  // globally scoped